 Why is it important to know your MEV?

-Briefly speaking, just like it’s important to know how much volume your calves need to maintain its current size, it is at least of similar importance to know how much volume is required to grow your calves.
+Briefly speaking, just like it’s important to know how much volume your calves need to maintain its current size, it is at least of similar importance to know how much volume is required to grow them.

-About 8 sets/week tend to be a good start for your mesocycle training programme.
+About 8 sets/week tend to be a good start for your mesocycle training program.
 This could look like: 4 sets of heavy calves work on Monday and the remaining 4 sets on Thursday.

-If you start with 8 sets/week, work your way up during the weeks and consistently increase volume to stimulate new growth incentives, but don’t exaggerate too quickly, which is common for a lot of people.
+If you start with 8 sets/week, work your way up during the weeks and consistently increase the volume gradually, but don’t exaggerate too quickly.

 MAV – Maximum Adaptive Volume